BRO3886/BRO3886/README.md

 I'm a software dev from Delhi, India. 🇮🇳

-I'm currently pursuing a Bachelors degree in Computer Science and Engineering from VIT Vellore. 🏫
+I'm pursuing a Bachelors degree in Computer Science and Engineering from VIT Vellore, batch of '22. 🏫

-I'm currently a maintainer at @GDGVIT.
+I'm currently a maintainer at [@GDGVIT](https://dscv.it/g).
 Also making an app for @Nearcast.
 Previously an intern at @winuall @oyorooms. 🌎

 I have a keen interest in solving real-life problems with code.
 I like learning about every aspect of a product.
 From design to development to marketing.
 I like to build things with Flutter, Go, React, and Node.
 I know a bit of Django too. 🚀